Last updated:

 Top 10 Artificial Boots

-Aside from giving you optimal traction on AG courts, the Tiempo Legend AG delivers the same comfort and touch of the FG variation thanks to the soft synthetic leather upper.
+Aside from giving you optimal traction on AG courts, not to mention the cooling mechanics of the hollowed conicals, the Tiempo Legend AG delivers the same comfort and touch of the FG variation thanks to the soft synthetic leather upper.
 A Tiempo Legend player is someone that prioritises first touch above everything else because of the dampened sensation produced by the foam liner when receiving and striking the ball.

 10. adidas Copa Pure 2 AG